How would you describe your role?

 What was your worst job, and what was so bad about it?

-What do you think the government could do to help business in the current climate?
+What do you think the government could do to help businesses in the current climate?

-What two business people do you most admire, and why?
+What three business people do you most admire, and why?

-What was your favourite grocery brand when you were growing up?
+What was your favourite grocery brand when you were growing up, and why?

 What do you like to do in your spare time?

-How much time do you spend on social media in an average week?
+How much time do you spend on social media in a week?